djherron/ssamg/README.md

 * a script for getting familiar with the dataset
 * performs some rudimentary exploratory data analysis
 * feel free to use it as a starting point for evaluating the dataset
-* download the dataset; place it somewhere on your local drive; adjust the directory locations in the script; run each section and inspect the results written to your console
+* download the dataset; place it somewhere on your local drive; adjust the directory locations in the script; run the script section-by-section and inspect the results written to your IDE's console

 `The 114 track genres.txt`
-* a listing of the 114 track genres (classes) in the dataset
+* a listing of the 114 unique track genres (classes) in the dataset

-the idea behind working with this dataset
+why this dataset feels like a good candidate:
+* for me, the dataset has several attractive features that suit our needs
-* 114 classes (music genres) is more than we need or want, but that's ok, we don't need to use the whole dataset; we can select a subset whose shape we like
+* 114 classes (music genres) is a lot, but that's ok: we don't need to use them all; we can select a subset of music genres that a) gives us a moderate number of (base) classes and b) facilitates the quick design of a custom class hierarchy of suitable size, variety and complexity
+* music genre classification is a domain that's flexible and familiar; our prospects for designing a custom music genre class hierarchy that fits the dataset and our experimental needs (for reasonable variety and complexity in the generalisation implied by the hierarchy) are good
-* because the dataset is so nicely balanced, we can select whichever subset of music genres we prefer and still have a perfectly balanced dataset with enough data that we can safely split the master subset into training, validation and test subsets
+* each music genre has exactly 1000 data samples; so no matter which subset of music genres we select, we'll still have a perfectly balanced dataset in the end; so we've got full freedom to choose a subset of music genres that facilitate the design of a class hierarchy with characteristics we like and want
-* the domain of music genres lends itself to class hierarchy creation; the domain is both flexible and familiar; crafting a reasonable companion music genre class hierarchy looks feasible
+* if we select something on the order of, say, N=20 music genres (base classes), we'll have a dataset of 20,000 samples; that leaves plenty of scope for further splitting the data into reasonably-sized (and balanced) training, validation and test sets
+* a dataset of 20,000 to 30,000 samples, say, should mean training will still be fast and easy on laptops; no need to mess with GPUs and cloud platforms and long training turn-around times
+* the flat, friendly features of this tabular dataset mean that much of the code and experiments already in place should be little impacted by migrating from the Zoo dataset

 datawrangling
 * the exploratory data analysis suggests some data wrangling of the input features may be appropriate